Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 "Hello Ismael,

 I hope you are doing well,

-Our energy-product team is preparing a national energy consumption campaign towards the all country in order to (deeply or alternative) increase the obtention of “White Certificate” in the country.
-For that we need to ease the generation of report that regroup site information need to obtain these certificates.
+Well 5th period is coming to the end and our energy-product team is currently preparing a detailed-report (compte rendu) that retrieves all interventions related to BAR SE-104 operations towards/concerning our clients.
+In order to be eligible and collect the CEE delivered by the government, we need to generate, for each site, a singular report that regroups justified document specific to the operation such as client’s data, photos (boiler, pump etc…)

+*comme présence de conditions requises notamment la présence de document justificatifs pour la délivrance de certificats -

-Can you help us provide a script code using Python that will automatically generate an individually report for each of our clients based on their data present in our database.
+Can you please help us providing a Python script code that will automatically generate individual report for each of our clients based on their data collected inside our database.

-Here is a deep look of different elements present in each “site” folder that I have attached:
+Here is a deeper look of elements that compose  “site” folder that I have attached:

-- A folder called “Site_Data” that regroup all client data in excel files
+- a folder called “Site_Data” that regroup clients information in excel files (”données_clients” file that contains three sheets : Info - Équilibrage - Températures
+- “Images” folder which/that contains client photos of different pieces “Chaufferie”, “Façade”, “Vannes”, “Pompes” that you will need to replace in the template report
-- A PDF file that you will use as template (only page 1 - 5 - 7 - 8 and 10 need modification - the rest can add to each report)
+- A PDF file that you will use as template (page 1 - 5 - 7 - 8 - 10 need modification for each client - the rest is unchanged)
-- Image folder which/that contains client photos of different pieces “Chaufferie”, “Façade”, “Vannes”, “Pompes” that you need to replace in the template report

-What you need to know: each client file will be located inside a “REPORT_EQ_23(= the year)/T1(= trimester)/R122( = report number)-Site_Name”
+Additional information: each client’s file are located in a file called “REPORT_EQ_23(23 correspond to the year)/T1(= trimester)/R122( = report number)-Site_Name”

 Feel free to send any questions in the meantime,

 Looking forward to hearing from you,

-Emma”
+Gabrielle”

 ## Data Structure